 Stockholm MSA files of the conserved RNA structures are available at the viRNA GitHub repository (https://github.com/mtw/viRNA).
-The TBEV Nextstrain build is available at https://nextstrain. org/groups/ViennaRNA/TBEVnext/.
-Upon display of the TBEV build in a web browser, all data can be downloaded by scrolling down to the bottom of the page and clicking on the 'Download Data' link.
+The TBEV Nextstrain build is available at https: //nextstrain.org/groups/ViennaRNA/TBEVnext/.
+Upon display of the TBEV build in a web browser, all data can be downloaded by scrolling down to the bottom of the page and clicking on the "Download Data" link.

-3. Results
+3 Results

 To obtain an updated view of TBEV subtype diversity, we compared publicly available genome data from a structural and molecular epidemiological perspective.
-For the structural analysis, we assessed the architectural organization of TBEV 5'UTRs and 3'UTRs, the latter constituting the most divergent part of the genome.
+For the structural analysis, we were particularly interested in the 3'UTR, which constitutes the most divergent part of the TBEV genome.
 We performed a comparative genomics screen that builds on the concept of predicting consensus structures, i.e. RNA secondary structure that can be formed by all sequences under consideration.
-We propose a conserved 5'UTR organization, as well as the existence of eight distinct, evolutionarily conserved RNA elements in the 3'UTR of different TBEV subtypes.
-The volatile arrangement of these non-coding RNAs (ncRNAs) at interand intra-subtype levels accounts for the diverse TBEV 3'UTR architectures observed in nature.
+We propose the existence of eight distinct, evolutionarily conserved RNA elements in the 3'UTR of different TBEV subtypes.
+The volatile arrangement of these non-coding RNAs (ncRNAs) at inter- and intra-subtype levels accounts for the diverse TBEV 3'UTR architectures observed in nature.